SimulatorFeaturesHTTP SyntaxIntegrationSecurityGitHub Repository

 📄 How to Write .http Files

 PointHTTP parses standard RFC 2616 REST Client files.
-Organize your workspace using simple .http sheets to define variables and endpoints.
+Organize your workspace using simple .http sheets to define variables, path structures, and interactive actions.

 💡 Syntax Convention Reference